Protect your login details.

 Hackers may target you specifically because of your work and try to gain access to your online accounts to do so.

-Rule number one: Always create strong passwords.
+Rule number one: Always create long passwords.
 Hackers often use computer programmes that can guess an extremely high number of password combinations, especially weak ones.
-A strong password is made up of more than six letters and should, ideally, also contain numbers and symbols.
+A strong password is made up of more than fourteen or more characters, including letters, numbers, and symbols.

 Best practice: passwords